This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Our response: That’s not necessarily a healthy thing.

 Despite not providing any evidence for this argument, the author is suggesting that while your partner is being aroused by impossibly enhanced porn performers and their exaggerated reactions to sex, they are thinking only about you and your relationship.
-Even if this were true, keep in mind that as few as 1 in 3 porn videos and as many as 9 in 10 videos show acts of physical aggression or violence, while about half contain verbal aggression.Fritz, N., Malic, V., Paul, B., & Zhou, Y. (2020).
+Even if this were true, it’s important to remember a few facts.
+As few as 1 in 3 porn videos show acts of physical aggression or violence.
+As many as 9 in 10 videos display similar acts.
+About half of the videos contain verbal aggression.Fritz, N., Malic, V., Paul, B., & Zhou, Y. (2020).
 A Descriptive Analysis of the Types, Targets, and Relative Frequency of Aggression in Mainstream Pornography.
 Archives of sexual behavior, 49(8), 3041–3053. https://doi.org/10.1007/s10508-020-01773-0Copy Bridges, A. J., Wosnitzer, R., Scharrer, E., Sun, C., & Liberman, R. (2010).
 Aggression and sexual behavior in best-selling pornography videos: a content analysis update.
-Violence against women, 16(10), 1065–1085. https://doi.org/10.1177/1077801210382866Copy Additionally, many popular popular porn categories involve incest, coercion, a lack of consent, racism, sexism, or many other toxic narratives.
+Violence against women, 16(10), 1065–1085. https://doi.org/10.1177/1077801210382866Copy Additionally, many popular popular porn categories involve incest, coercion, a lack of consent, racism, sexism, or any other toxic narratives.

 9. Every.
 Guy.
 Does.
 It.